 New York Times editorial board endorses Warren, Klobuchar for president

-The New York Times announced late Sunday that its editorial board was breaking "from convention" and will endorse two candidates for president in 2020: Minnesota Senator Amy Klobuchar and Massachusetts Senator Elizabeth Warren.
+The New York Times announced late Sunday that its editorial board was breaking "from convention" and will endorse two candidates for president in 2020: Minnesota Sen. Amy Klobuchar and Massachusetts Sen. Elizabeth Warren.

 The paper’s endorsement has traditionally been one of the most coveted for a Democratic politician.
 The editorial board wrote that in choosing these two candidates, it recognizes that both "radical" and "realist" models should be considered.